TheRacetrack/racetrack/docs/development/plugins-job-types.md

 ### 4. Prepare base Dockerfile

-Building of the job docker image is split into two steps, having performance of the building in mind:
+Building the job docker image is split into two steps, with the performance of building the image in mind:

 1. **Building base image** -
   Base image contains files common to every Job (wrapper code).
   Base image doesn't depend on any particular Job or manifest.
-  The image is built by Racetrack once on first use.
+  The image is built by Racetrack on first use.
 2. **Building Job from template** -
   Job Dockerfile is the outcome of the Dockerfile template and the manifest of the Job that is about to be deployed.
   The Job image extends the base image.